Community Support Connections for October 2019

 and continuing efforts for:

-And supporting the efforts of Hennepin County to increase organics recycling composting for both residents and businesses Join KFNA's efforts to build ROT (Rocking Organics Team) - August 13
+Supporting the efforts of Hennepin County to increase organics recycling composting for both residents and businesses Join KFNA's efforts to build ROT (Rocking Organics Team)

 *City Advocacy work – Raise the minimum wage movement is moving along at the state and national level now.
-We are living it out here at Butter through a model that doesn't use tip compensation to provide fair, living wages for our staff.
-Dan is a part of a group of businesses working with the city on their support for One Fair Wage and small business support.
-Dan is lending his support to One Fair Wage campaigns in St. Paul and other parts of the country this year.
-A Restaurant Owners Discussion Group has formed as well to provide support and resources to owners seeking to make all of this work for the bottom line as well.
-Dan is also a member of the Work Advisory Committee for the City of Minneapolis where the current efforts are focusing on a Wage Theft ordinance to fill in where the new State ordinance leaves off.
+We are living it out here at Butter through a model that doesn't use tip compensation to provide fair, equitable, living wages for our staff.
+Dan is a part of a group of businesses working pushing for One Fair Wage nationally through RAISE.
+A local Restaurant Owners Discussion Group has formed as well to provide support and resources to owners seeking to make all of this work for the bottom line as well.
+Dan is also connected to the Work Advisory Committee for the City of Minneapolis where the current efforts are focusing on a Wage Theft ordinance to fill in where the new State ordinance leaves off.

 *National advocacy efforts – we’ve joined a national movement of restaurants to offer a refuge from hate – “Sanctuary Restaurant – A Place at the Table for Everyone”

-we're expecting the following groups at butter during July to use our Community Table - get your group on our community list!
+we're expecting the following groups at butter during OCTOBER to use our Community Table - get your group on our community list!

 our usual YMCA after-groups Tues/Thurs @9 /Weds @7

-And join up with other neighborhood writers - third Wednesday evenings at 6:30 (16th) - led by Katy Carlson
+join up with other neighborhood writers - third Wednesday evenings at 6:30 (16th) - led by Katy Carlson